AvisekNaug/Hybrid_System/Data/README.md

 The cooling output is suddenly zero, when the outside temperature in the 80s and the humidity is in the 70s while the cct is in the 70s

+### Possible alternative steps
+* download the data upto april for room temp set points, energy data both heating and cooling, temp for the cct and dat as rest are useless, environmental data
+* model the energy using these variables- use random shuffle to model the data vs contiguous shuffle
+* make sure to model two different regimes